d-SEAMS/seams-core/README.md

 # structureFactor
 C++ code that can calculate the structure factor from g(r)

+## morePrivate
+This branch tries to encapsulate more things and use more interfaces.

 # Compilation

 To generate the executable *runme* use: